moneroguides/1x02-setting-up-your-own-node/script.md

 ### WHAT IS A MONERO NODE?

 Fundamentally a Monero node is a piece of hardware connected to the Internet which both stores a copy of the blockchain and runs the Monero software.

+Running your own node and connecting to the P2P network is akin to downloading and seeding a torrent for all those who want to access it.

 Nodes are programmed to follow a certain set of rules which facilitate the running of the network.
 A very important abstraction from these rules is the consensus mechanism.
 It is through this mechanism that the legitimate history of the Monero blockhain is maintained.